 with an extension file.

-Therefore, put a org.mockito.plugins.MockMaker
+Therefore, we can put a org.mockito.plugins.MockMaker

 file inside src/test/resources/mockito-extensions